Additional Classes

 World geography is a study of the people and places of the world.
 It uses a combination of maps, images, videos, and texts to introduce students to the physical and political geography of the world’s continents.
 Students will study and discuss the impact of place on people.
 This introduction to various cultures and people groups is intended to foster an interest and appreciation for the people of the world.

 Students should expect to spend 1 – 2 hours a week outside of class.
+This class meets once a week.
+It is open to all high school-aged students.

-Text: World Atlas Know Geography, Grades 9 – 12 Rand McNally ISBN-13: 978-0-528-02626-3
+World Atlas Know Geography, Grades 9-12.
+Rand McNally (ISBN # 978-0-528-02626-3)